elunna/nerfhack-changelog/README.md

   * Monsters can zap the player with wands of cancellation
   * Being cancelled removes the protection spell effects
   * Small chance dragon scale mail will revert back to a set of scales if cancelled (Un/Evil)
-* Increase wand to-hit chance for high-dex characters  (from SpliceHack)
+* Increase wand to-hit chance for high-dex characters  (Splice)
 * Wands of secret door detection can be broken to detect traps.
 * Wand explosions discharge their effects in an explosion (SLASH'EM).
 * Wands generate with 4 more charges than they normally get in Vanilla (SLASH'EM).